smarthomejunkie/Ulanzi-Awtrix-BluePrints/README.md

 2. After uploading the Blueprints, go to Developer Tools > YAML tab and click AUTOMATIONS

 ## How to use
-There are 7 Blueprints to control your Ulanzi Desktop Clock using Awtrix
+There are 7 Blueprints to control your Ulanzi Desktop Clock using Awtrix.

+###

 ## Updates
 V1.1: